110 Cases Heard Pursuant to the Uniform Administrative Procedures Act

 Responsible Officer: University Counsel

-This policy describes the circumstances under which Middle Tennessee State University (MTSU or University) will apply the contested case hearing provisions of the Uniform Administrative Procedures Act (UAPA), T.C.A. §§ 4-5-101 et. seq. and the procedures for UAPA hearings.
+This policy describes the circumstances under which Middle Tennessee State University (MTSU or University) may apply the contested case hearing provisions of the Uniform Administrative Procedures Act (UAPA), T.C.A. §§ 4-5-101 et. seq. and the procedures for UAPA hearings.

 The contested case procedures set forth in the UAPA may be applicable in all cases in which the legal rights, duties, and privileges of a party are required by any statute or constitutional provision to be determined by an agency after an opportunity for a hearing.
 These procedures may also apply when MTSU policy provides that a hearing take place pursuant to the provisions of the UAPA.

-The contested case procedures in the UAPA may apply in the following cases:
+A. The contested case procedures in the UAPA may apply in the following cases:

-A. demotion, suspension without pay, or termination of support staff employees where the employee has elected to pursue a UAPA hearing instead of an employee panel hearing as the final step of the grievance process (Policy 853 Classified Grievance and Complaint Policy and T.C.A. § 49-8-117);
+1. demotion, suspension without pay, or termination of support staff employees where the employee has elected to pursue a UAPA hearing instead of an employee panel hearing as the final step of the grievance process (Policy 853 Classified Grievance and Complaint Policy and T.C.A. § 49-8-117);

-B. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct);
+2. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct);

-C. revocation of the registration of a student organization who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct); and
+3. revocation of the registration of a student organization who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct); and

-D. any other case where law requires a contested case hearing and such a hearing is requested.
+4. any other case where law requires a contested case hearing and such a hearing is requested.

-These procedures are not applicable to termination of certain faculty for adequate cause as such instances that are subject to the provisions of T.C.A. § 49-8-302 and Policy 204 Tenure.
+1. Termination of certain faculty for adequate cause as such instances that are subject to the provisions of T.C.A. § 49-8-302 and Policy 204 Tenure.

 III.
 Authority of the President

-A. The President of MTSU is responsible for implementation of these procedures and has final decisionmaking authority in any proceeding subject to these procedures.
+A. The President of MTSU is responsible for implementation of these procedures and has final decision-making authority in any proceeding subject to these procedures.

 B. The authority and responsibilities of the President set forth herein may be delegated by him/her to individual designees who are members of the staff of MTSU.
 All references herein to the President include any designee of the President.
 The President shall be responsible for any action taken under a delegation of his/her authority.